krobertson/deb-s3/README.md

 ## TODO

 This is still experimental.
-These are several things to be done:
+There are several things to be done.

-* Don't re-upload a package if it already exists and has the same hashes.